Safe drinking water in schools – fact sheet for parents/guardians

 Young children are more vulnerable to the effects of lead because they absorb ingested lead more easily than adults, which can interfere with the development of their nervous systems.
 In population studies, exposure to lead has been associated with effects on learning capacity, intellectual development and behavior.

-How will the new rules coming into effect in July 2017 better protect children in child care centres and schools?
+How will the new rules that came into effect in July 2017 better protect children in child care centres and schools?

 Ontario is proactively strengthening its regulation to protect children’s health.
 Studies1 show that lead levels in drinking water from plumbing can vary substantially between individual taps or fountains.
 Only by testing each drinking water fixture can child care centres and schools be sure that they are not exposing children to lead through any of the plumbing within their facilities.

 What is the drinking water quality standard for lead?

 Schools and child care centres fall under provincial legislation.
 The Ontario drinking water quality standard for lead is 10 micrograms per litre.

 What happens if a child care centre or school finds it has lead in its drinking water above the standard for lead?